zamaniafshar/flutter_auto_pagination/README.md

 ### Does it support my state management solution?

 Yes.
 The package is agnostic.
-As long as you can hold a `PaginationState<T>` and call [setPaginationState](cci:1://file:///Users/mac/StudioProjects/flutter_auto_pagination/lib/src/auto_pagination_mixin.dart:10:2-10:54), you can integrate it with your preferred architecture (Bloc, Riverpod, Provider, Redux, etc.).
+As long as you can hold a `PaginationState<T>` and call you can integrate it with your preferred architecture (Bloc, Riverpod, Provider, Redux, etc.).
+See examples/statemanagements folder.

 ### Does it work with Slivers / CustomScrollView?

 Yes.
-Set `sliver: true` and place [AutoPagination](cci:2://file:///Users/mac/StudioProjects/flutter_auto_pagination/lib/src/auto_pagination.dart:48:0-89:1) inside your scroll view.
+Set `sliver: true` and place AutoPagination inside your scroll view.
-Remember that when `sliver` is `true` and `loadMoreType` is [PaginationAutoLoadMore](cci:2://file:///Users/mac/StudioProjects/flutter_auto_pagination/lib/src/auto_pagination.dart:34:0-46:1), you **must** provide a `scrollController`.
+Remember that when `sliver` is `true` and `loadMoreType` is PaginationAutoLoadMore, you **must** provide a `scrollController`.

 ---